openSUSE/obs-landing/_posts/development/2024-04-30-content-moderation.md

 Decision Actions reduce the amount of steps needed to take moderation actions, by combining Decisions and moderation actions.
 Now, instead of just `cleared` and `favored` Decision types, you have multiple `favored` options, that correspond to various moderation actions.
 This means that for instance whenever there is a Report on a Package or Project, a Moderator can create a Delete Request that removes the offending object.
 Here's a full list of currently implemented Decision Actions:

 * "Applying User Comment Restrictions" available when deciding on a Comment
-* "Moderate Comment" available when deciding on a Comment
+* "Moderate a Comment" available when deciding on a Comment
-* "Create Delete Request" available when deciding on a Project or a Package
+* "Create a Delete Request" available when deciding on a Project or a Package
 * "Delete User" available when deciding on a Request, a Comment or a User

 <figure>